How to Set up Conversion Tracking in Google Analytics with Webflow

 Creating Custom Events for Conversion Tracking

 Custom events in Google Analytics are a powerful tool that allows you to track specific user interactions on your website.
-By setting up custom events, you can gain valuable insights into how users engage with your content and take action towards your conversion goals.
+By using Google Tag Manager, you can easily manage and integrate various tracking codes, including custom measurement IDs.
+By setting up a Google Tag Manager account, you can gain valuable insights into how users engage with your content and take action towards your conversion goals.
 In this section, we will explore the purpose and functionality of custom events in Google Analytics and guide you through the process of implementing them in Webflow.

 Understanding Custom Events in Google Analytics